TW: This article discusses sexual violence and consent. Reader discretion is advised.

 These are automatic survival responses, not agreement.

-Why Date Rape Is Often Overlooked or Minimized
+Why Non-Consensual Sexual Activity Is Often Overlooked or Minimized

-One of the hardest parts of the recognition of date rape is that it often doesn’t match what people expect harm to look like.
+One of the hardest parts of the recognition of non-consensual sexual activity is that it often doesn’t match what people expect harm to look like.

 Reasons it may be minimized include: